Date Thesis Awarded

 Through this study of the first reported case of spermatogonial cells in the phylum nematode, we hope to extend our knowledge of germline stem cell development to decipher features of stem cell differentiation and provide more insights with broader, medical implications.

 Lin, Xiaoxue, "A study of a novel self-fertility mechanism in the hermaphroditic nematode Rhabditis sp.
 SB347" (2017).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1090.